The Main criteria to qualify for Weight Loss surgery are as follows:-

 Weight loss surgery will work for you only if it is accompanied by lifestyle changes and changes in your thinking.
 It is imperative that you practice mental self-discipline in relation to food choice and do regular exercise following any weight loss surgery

-How long after surgery would I start losing weight?
+How long after surgery would anyone be expect to start losing weight?

 If you have had a stomach bypass it is common to lose weight faster than this at first.
 But over time, the weight loss resulting from gastric bypass and gastric band procedures is the same.